rust-lang/book/src/ch17-02-concurrency-with-async.md

 runtime decides which task to check.
-(In practice, the details get complicated because an async runtime might use operating system threads under the hood as part of how it manages concurrency, so guaranteeing fairness can be more work for a runtime—but it is still possible!)
-Runtimes do not have to guarantee fairness for any given operation, and runtimes often offer different APIs to let you choose whether you want fairness or not.
+(In practice, the details get complicated because an async runtime might use operating system threads under the hood as part of how it manages concurrency, so guaranteeing fairness can be more work for a runtime—but it’s still possible!)
+Runtimes don’t have to guarantee fairness for any given operation, and runtimes often offer different APIs to let you choose whether you want fairness or not.